Era of Personal Apps - Using FFmpeg and AI to Edit Videos

 That experience planted a seed.
 If an AI agent can figure out coordinates from a frame, why am I still round-tripping through a chat interface at all?
 What if I had a simple Mac app where I could open a video, draw a rectangle over the region I want, and have it spit out the cropped file?

-So that’s exactly what I built — again with Claude Code.
-I had never written a line of Rust and had zero experience with Tauri, but that didn’t matter.
-I described what I wanted, and Claude Code scaffolded the project, wrote the Rust backend and the web frontend, wired up the FFmpeg call, and handled all the platform quirks for macOS.
+After some back and forth about the plan, I was convinced to use Rust/Tauri which I hadn't ever used before to make this Mac app.
+I described what I wanted, and Claude Code scaffolded the project, wrote the Rust backend and the web frontend, wired up the FFmpeg call, and handled all the platform quirks for "my"[1] macOS.

-The result is a tiny, fast native app that does exactly one thing well: you open a video, drag a rectangle over the area you care about, hit crop, and FFmpeg does the rest under the hood.
+The result is a fast native app that does exactly one thing well: you open a video, drag a rectangle over the area you care about, hit crop, and FFmpeg does the rest under the hood.
 No coordinate math, no syntax lookups, no guessing.

 Reflections